include-what-you-use/include-what-you-use/docs/IWYUMappings.md

 If the mapping filename is relative, it will be looked up relative to the current directory.

 `ref` directives are first looked up relative to the current directory and if not found, relative to the referring mapping file.

+The default mappings can be turned off (e.g. for baremetal projects like an OS kernel) using the `--no_default_mappings` switch:

+    $ include-what-you-use -Xiwyu --no_default_mappings --mapping_file=kernel_libc.imp kernel/main.c